Find out why the tiny Principality of Monaco should be in your next European travel bucket list.

 Monegasque, and Italian.

-What to do Monaco
+Things to do in Monaco with kids

 Since Monaco is very small, the best way to go around is on foot.
 However,